anpadhi/web-project/README.md

 This is a simple web project, deployment can be on any web server or even local file system.

 ## How to Contribute
+Please fork this repository and then issue pull Requests for review.

 ## Copyright
 2018 git.tutorial